 There are so many options that can be chosen from in hitting even these more rigid ratios, but here are a few of my favorite choices.
 I definitely eat a wider array of these types of foods, but this list reflects the foundation I enjoy, and will give a glimpse at what I target.

-Dr. Volek Keto / Modified Atkins Style Grocery List
+Dr. Volek Keto / Personalized Atkins Style Grocery List

 Protein/Fat: grass fed beef, chicken (whole), liver (beef & chicken), salmon, rib-eye, eggs